immunogenomics/starCAT/README.md

 pip install starcatpy
 ```

 We have tested it with scikit-learn 1.0.3, Scanpy 1.8, and python 3.7.
 You need the jupyter or jupyterlab packages to access the tutorial notebooks.
+In addition, building the UMAP in the tutorial requires python 3.8+

 ## Tutorial